ethanporcaro/tracking-toolkit/README.md

 > You can hide the bones for unused body parts if they are distracting.
 > Foot position estimation is *not available* at this time.

-Once all the objects are selected, you can press `Build OpenVR Armature`.
+Once all the objects are selected, you can press `Build OpenXR Armature`.

 An armature will be generated that looks something like this: